icehrm/icehrm.github.io/_docs/leave.md

 <div class="note info">
   <h5></h5>
   <p>
-  Note that I have entered 18 for leave amount, **this will accrue 1.5 (18/12) days per month since leave period length for 2015 is 12 months**
+  I have entered 18 for leave amount, this will accrue 1.5 (18/12) days per month since leave period length for 2015 is 12 months
   </p>
 </div>